jedi453/Add_Template_Page_to_PDF/README.md

 ## How to update the script
 ---------
-Open Termux and run the command: `curl -o ~/bin/pdf-ap -L 'https://raw.githubusercontent.com/jedi453/Add_Template_Page_to_PDF/main/pdf-ap' && chmod 0700 ~/bin/pdf-ap || echo FAILED`
+Open Termux and run the command: `curl -o ~/bin/pdf-ap -L 'https://raw.githubusercontent.com/jedi453/Add_Template_Page_to_PDF/qpdf/pdf-ap' && chmod 0700 ~/bin/pdf-ap || echo FAILED`

 ### Hopes for Future Updates
 ---------------
-- Maybe switch from using pdftk, which is great, but seems slower than molasses to insert the page (Especially in Large PDFs), to maybe use qpdf, after making sure it won't mess with the hand-writing data (It seems to throw a lot of errors on my marked-up PDFs).
 - Maybe add instructions and modify the script so you can just share the original PDF from the file Manager with Termux, and start the script using that (probably easier) method.
 - Get feedback from the community!
 Please let me know if this works or doesn't work for you, and if you have any issues!
 Please let me know what features you'd like to see!